 Subscription boxes that are curated use an assortment of different products from a variety of brands each time (e.g., Birchbox, FabFitFun, Stitch Fix, etc.), which makes it more complex.
 These types of subscription services are oftentimes not fit for a fulfillment company for distribution.

-If you’re looking to grow a subscription service that delivers the same products on a recurring basis (weekly, quarterly, monthly, or yearly) and/or you sell one-off products, then a 3PL like ShipBob can help you save time by delegating fulfillment tasks and offer a logistics strategy that will get your orders to customers faster while reducing shipping costs.
+If you’re looking to grow a subscription service that delivers the same products on a recurring basis (weekly, quarterly, monthly, or yearly) and/or you sell one-off products, then a logistics service provider like ShipBob can help you save time by delegating fulfillment tasks and offer a logistics strategy that will get your orders to customers faster while reducing shipping costs.

 9. Shape your marketing strategy